-AlliedService.ca is the lean, disciplined and scalable‡ pro renovation, restoration, fine-finishing and handyman–craftsman awesomeness platform of its founder / owner-operator, Jeremiah Seip*‡ ('Sīpe'), of Guelph On.
+AlliedService.ca is the lean, disciplined and scalable‡ pro renovation, restoration, fine-finishing and handyman–craftsman awesomeness platform of its founding operator, Jeremiah Seip*‡ ('Sīpe'), of Guelph On.

 Serving the greater Guelph, Tri-Cities area with pride, since 2001.‡